frovedis/frovedis/doc/tutorial_python/tutorial_python.md

     $ source /opt/nec/nosupport/frovedis/ve/bin/veenv.sh

-Main purpose of the script is to set PYTHONPATH and LD_LIBRARY_PATH.
+Main purpose of the script is to set `PYTHONPATH` and `LD_LIBRARY_PATH`.
 It also switches `mpirun` to call (x86 or ve).
-If you did not source MPI set up script for VE, veenv.sh also source it internally.
+If you did not source MPI set up script for VE, `veenv.sh` also source it internally.

+We tested the wrapper using Python version 2.7 and version 3.6.
-Supported Python version is 2.7, which is installed in CentOS/RedHat by default.
+Python version 2.7 is installed in CentOS/RedHat7 by default; Python version 3.6 can be installed using software collection on CentOS/RedHat7 and installed in CentOS/RedHat8 by default.

 Since our wrapper is just a Python library and shared library, you can use tools like virtualenv, Jupyter, etc. together with the wrapper.

 In this tutorial, we use python with virtualenv, because scikit-learn cannot be installed by yum, and using pip for system installed Python is a bit dangerous (virtualenv and pip will be installed together with Frovedis by yum).

-Please create your environment by virtualenv and install scikit-learn:
+First, please create your environment.
+In the case of Python 2.7:

     $ virtualenv frovedis_tutorial

+In the case of Python 3:

+    $ python3 -m venv frovedis_tutorial

+If you want to use Python version 3.6 on CentOS/RedHat7, please install it from software collection and enable it as follows:

+    $ sudo yum install centos-release-scl
+    $ sudo yum install rh-python36
+    $ scl enable rh-python36 bash

+Then, please activate the environment and install scikit-learn:

 	$ source frovedis_tutorial/bin/activate
     (frovedis_tutorial) $ pip install scikit-learn

-Installing scikit-learn is for tutorial purpose.
-If you want to use only Frovedis, you do not have to install scikit-learn.
+(Installing scikit-learn is for tutorial purpose.
+If you want to use only Frovedis, you do not have to install scikit-learn.)

-If you want to run the tutorials on jupyter-notebook in the virtual environment, you might need to run following:
+If you want to run the tutorials on jupyter-notebook in the virtual environment, you need to run following:

-    (frovedis_tutorial) $ pip install jupyter ipython ipykernel (frovedis_tutorial) $ ipython kernel install --user --name=frovedis_tutorial
+    (frovedis_tutorial) $ pip install jupyter

 If you run jupyter notebook server on a server machine and run your browser on a client machine, following setting would need to be added